 In severe cases, car accidents can also result in more permanent conditions, such as the loss of limbs, eye trauma, hearing problems, paralysis, and death.
 Individuals can also suffer psychologically in the aftermath of an accident.

 People of all ages and backgrounds can be susceptible to negative effects on mental health as a result of an accident.
 You may notice yourself feeling more skittish, depressed, or anxious in the presence of any sound, object, or person that reminds you of your accident.

 Any injury sustained from a car accident—be it physical or psychological—is worth taking seriously, even if the accident was minor.
 However, not everyone sees it this way.

 Even people who have previously had good experiences with their auto insurance can find themselves having a difficult time receiving coverage for personal injury and property damage in the aftermath of a crash.

-If you or a loved one is having difficulty securing coverage for accident-related damages, you may be entitled to file a car accident claim to secure appropriate compensation.
+If you or a loved one is having difficulty securing coverage for auto accident-related damages, you may be entitled to file a car accident claim to secure appropriate compensation.

-Types Of Car Accident Claims
+Types Of Auto Accident Claims

 The types of legal options available to you in the aftermath of a car accident may to some extent depend on state and local laws.